Jegatheeswarir/Ex.No.5/README.md

 ✅ Useful for multi-perspective insights.
 ⚠️ Responses may get lengthy.

-# RESULT:
-    The prompt for the above said problem executed successfully
+# RESULT:The prompt for the above said problem executed successfully